 Bar Tonique is an inclusive cocktail and wine bar that welcomes all who come through their doors with open arms.
 It was established in 2008 as the first free-standing craft cocktail bar in New Orleans.

-Bar Tonique has a majority BIPOC and LGBTQ+ identifying staff and continues to support and promote equitable programs in the bar and service industry.
+Bar Tonique supports and promote equitable programs in the bar and service industry.
 Since New Orleans is the No. 1 city for gay dating, this is the perfect spot to stop in for a glass of wine on a romantic date night.
 The bar also hosts Turning Tables mentees, giving folks opportunities who might have otherwise experienced many hurdles in trying to enter the industry.
-Check out this amazing staff and their curated wine list, today!
+Check out this amazing staff and their curated wine list today!

 Located uptown on Magazine Street, Bouligny Tavern is a captivating space for a special night out.
 This vintage bar was opened in 2010 and sits adjacent to Lilette, its sister restaurant.

 The ever-evolving wine and cocktail selections can be best described as diverse and sophisticated.
 Choose from a list of snacks, charcuterie, small plates, or sweets to pair with your wine!
-Try anything from Bouligny Tavern's 60-bottle wine list!
+Try anything from Bouligny Tavern's truly extensive wine list!

-This cozy wine bar is a strong contender among the best in the city.
+This cozy wine bar is a strong contender for being one of the best in the city.
 It is located on St. Charles Avenue, right next to the historic St. Charles streetcar.
 Delachaise serves over 350 wines, 36 of which are under $36!

 Not only are they known for a beautiful atmosphere and refined wine experience, but their fries have been named some of the best in Louisiana, several years in a row!
-Try their summer drinks and bar snacks!
-For extra excitement, visit Chais Delachaise on Maple Street, their sister location and bistro!
+For extra excitement, visit Chais Delachaise on Maple Street, their sister location and bistro.
 Don't miss out on this classic New Orleans wine experience!

 Oak & Ale is an upscale wine bar and beer tavern that has all kinds of different offerings that patrons can enjoy.
 In addition to reds, whites, bubbles, rosé, and orange, the establishment also has plenty of choices for both beer and craft cocktails.

 While at Oak & Ale, enjoy delicious selections of appetizers and sandwiches, as well as Mexican and Honduran-style tacos.
-Visit for happy hour Monday to Friday from 4-7 p.m. for $5 on a rotating selection of red, white, or bubbling wines, as well as $6 for fries with aioli or hummus with vegetables.
+Visit for happy hour Monday to Thursday from 4-7 p.m., and Wednesday from 3-7 p.m., for $5 on a rotating selection of red, white, or bubbling wines.

-The Fountain Lounge is a modern bar, located downtown.
+The Fountain Lounge is a modern bar located in Downtown.
 As a part of the Roosevelt Hotel, it carries the rich history and timelessness of its location.
 The lounge has extensive breakfast, brunch, and dinner menus that can be paired with anything from their wonderful wine collection.

 They are now doing specials on Mondays with their famous, four-decade old recipe for fried chicken.
 Feel free to check out other dining experiences within the Roosevelt Hotel, including The Sazerac Bar, Domenica, Teddy's Cafe, and The Rooftop!